pythomike/twitter_scraper/readme.md

 - ANALYZE!
 - Dig through the monster JSON file, grab hashtags from each favourite
 - Group faves by hashtag/poster/subject matter
+- Can I set up the auth flow so someone can just enter their credentials?

 # Structure of `gear` object
 ```